owanio1992/web-ssh-client/.clinerules/03-architecture.md

   this permission use Role-Based Access Control admin can select user to a role, then add role allow connect to site/server name
-- connect server: in this feature allow user select server to connect user can see all site/server name user need select site from first list, then system will update server name in second list then user can click a connect button to connect to server, but before connect, system will check permission on this user if don't have permission, system retrun permission deny error to user if user have permission, system will open a wen console terminal, and auto login to server
+- connect server: in this feature allow user select server to connect this feature implement by Xterm.js user can see all site/server name user need select site from first list, then system will update server name in second list then user can click a connect button to connect to server, but before connect, system will check permission on this user if don't have permission, system retrun permission deny error to user if user have permission, system will open a web console terminal in new browser tab, the title should naming by "<site>-<server name>" when browser tab opened, console should auto login to server

 2. BE, all source code in be/ folder
 BE is user python django framework